nzakas/understandinges6/manuscript/11-Promises.md

 A rejection handler stores any rejection results in an error object.
 The `task.throw()` method passes that error object back into the iterator, and if an error is caught in the task, `result` is assigned to the next yield result.
 Finally, `step()` is called inside `catch()` to continue.

 This `run()` function can run any generator that uses `yield` to achieve asynchronous code without exposing promises (or callbacks) to the developer.
-In fact, since the return value of the function call is always coverted into a promise, the function can even return something other than a promise.
+In fact, since the return value of the function call is always converted into a promise, the function can even return something other than a promise.
 That means both synchronous and asynchronous methods work correctly when called using `yield`, and you never have to check that the return value is a promise.

 The only concern is ensuring that asynchronous functions like `readFile()` return a promise that correctly identifies its state.
 For Node.js built-in methods, that means you'll have to convert those methods to return promises instead of using callbacks.